amqp-node/amqplib/doc/channel_api.md

 prototype.
 This is useful for supplying certificates and so on for an SSL connection; see the [SSL guide][ssl-doc].

+The socket options may also include the key `noDelay`, with a boolean value.
+If the value is `true`, this sets [`TCP_NODELAY`][wikipedia-nagling] on the underlying socket.

 Returns a promise which will either be resolved with an open `ChannelModel` or rejected with a sympathetically-worded error (in en_US).

 Supplying a malformed URI will cause `connect()` to throw an exception; other problems, including refused and dropped TCP connections, will result in a rejected promise.

-Note that RabbitMQ, per the AMQP specification, will close the socket in the case of an authentication failure, making a dropped connection ambiguous (it will also wait a few seconds before doing so).
+RabbitMQ since version 3.2.0 will send a frame to notify the client of authentication failures, which results in a rejected promise; RabbitMQ before version 3.2.0, per the AMQP specification, will close the socket in the case of an authentication failure, making a dropped connection ambiguous (it will also wait a few seconds before doing so).

 ##### Heartbeating